Alcohol and Other Drugs

 - Make personal choices about substance use that will not interfere with their academic and personal success.

 Concerned about yourself or a friend?

 Any UWO student can be seen by a counselor regarding AODA concerns.
-We utilize several alcohol, marijuana and other drug assessments to help determine the best course of treatment for you.
 Learn how to make an appointment with the Counseling Center.

 If you are concerned about a friend who may be struggling with addiction, we recommend reading How to Help an Addicted Friend or Relative (verywellmind.com).

 For more local and national agencies, view the Additional Resources module on our Case Management page.

 National Institute on Drug Abuse (drugabuse.gov)

 NIDA is the federal agency supporting scientific research on drug use and its consequences.

 National Institute on Alcohol Abuse and Alcoholism (niaaa.nih.gov)